We started our Iberian excursion with a photograph of this statue, taken in 1971

 Don Quixote is still questing in 2018

-This has been a bit of a restaurant week for us.
-We have visited three restaurants and enjoyed each one and each has a different style.
-We are coming close to the end of our Iberian trip and show you Toledo and Madrid this week.
+and each has a different style.
+We are coming close to the end of our Iberian

 We have written frequently about the challenges presented by the drought that has afflicted us for the last year.
 There is some good news.
 It has just been announced, perhaps a bit irresponsibly, that our dams have enough water to carry us through the next year.
 It has to be remembered that they are still, on average, less than half full and the coming summer will be dry, as always.
 The biggest dam, Theewaterskloof, is at only just over 30%.
 We have become inured to responsible use of water, and we need to keep the good habits.
 The Western Cape will always face a challenge of balancing water supply and consumption